 Termites and other pests which infest timber can wreak havoc on your home, causing structural damage that is extremely costly to repair.
-The key to lowering the cost of termite-related repairs is to conduct frequent termite inspections in order to detect problems early.

 What are termites?